 Treating the Dallas and Fort Worth Areas

 Precision Vascular is your premier center for vein and artery disease treatment.
-With five convenient locations, our expert doctors and medical staff members offer cutting-edge vein, artery, and vascular treatments to residents of Dallas, Fort Worth, Denison-Sherman, and the neighboring communities in Northeast Texas.
+With eleven convenient locations, our expert doctors and medical staff members offer cutting-edge vein, artery, and vascular treatments to residents of Dallas, Fort Worth, Denison-Sherman, and the neighboring communities in Northeast Texas.
 We are proud to offer our patients atherectomies in addition to a variety of other surgical and non-surgical treatments for vein and artery disease.

 What is an Atherectomy?